Home > All Recipes > Cakes - Standard Size > Berry Mousse Genoise Layer Cake

 Mousse Filling – Part 1

-• In a large bowl, sprinkle the gelatin over the water and set aside.
+• In a large mixing bowl, sprinkle the gelatin over the water and set aside.
+This is the bowl we will use to make the mousse.

 1 ¼ teaspoons unflavored gelatin powder, 2 tablespoons water

-• In a medium bowl, whisk the egg yolks and cornstarch until combined.
+• In a medium mixing bowl, whisk the egg yolks and cornstarch until combined.

 3 large egg yolks, 2 teaspoons corn starch

 • In a medium saucepan, combine the fruit, sugar, butter, and salt.
-Mash with a whisk and stir until no dry sugar remains.
-Cook over medium heat, whisking frequently until the mixture is simmering and the fruit is almost completely broken down – about 4 to 6 minutes.
+Mash and mix before turning on the heat.
+Cook over medium heat, mixing frequently until the mixture is simmering and the fruit is almost completely broken down – about 4 to 6 minutes.

-1 pound (3 and 1/4 cups) fresh or thawed frozen berries – raspberries, blackberries, blueberries, 2/3 cup granulated sugar, 2 tablespoons unsalted butter, pinch salt
+1 pound (3 and 1/4 cups) fresh or thawed frozen berries, 2/3 cup granulated sugar, 2 tablespoons unsalted butter, 1/8 teaspoon salt

-• Temper the eggs to make berry curd – Remove the fruit mixture from the heat.
+• Temper the eggs to make berry curd – Remove the fruit from the heat.
 While whisking constantly, slowly stream about half of the fruit into the egg yolk mixture.
-Whisking constantly, return the tempered mixture back to the saucepan.
-Return the saucepan to medium heat and continue to whisk and cook until the mixture thickens and bubbles – about 1 minute.
+Whisking constantly, return the tempered mix back to the saucepan.
+Over medium heat, continue to whisk and cook until the curd thickens and bubbles – about 1 minute.

-• Set aside, stirring occasionally, until the curd is lightly thickened and reaches room temperature – at least 30 minutes or up to 1 and 1/2 hours.
+• Set aside, stirring occasionally, until the curd is lightly thickened and cooled to room temperature – at least 30 minutes or up to 1 and 1/2 hours.

 Genoise Cake

 • Adjust oven rack to middle position and preheat the oven to 350F degrees.
-Lightly grease 2, 8-inch round cake pans.
-Fit the bottom of each with a piece of parchment paper.
-Grease and flour the the pans.
+Line the bottom of 2, 8-inch round cake pans with a piece of parchment paper cut to fit.
+Lightly grease and flour the pans.

-• On a piece of wax or parchment paper, sift the cake flour.
-Return the sifted flour to the sifter and add 1 tablespoon of the sugar and rhe salt, and sift back onto the paper.
+• On a piece of wax or parchment paper, sift the cake flour and salt.
 Set aside.

 1 ¼ cups cake flour, 1/4 teaspoon salt

-• In a medium microwave-safe bowl, melt the butter in the microwave – about 20 seconds.
+• In a medium microwave-safe bowl, melt the butter.
 Set aside.

 4 tablespoons unsalted butter, melted and cooled slightly

-• Detach the mixing bowl from the mixer.
-Sprinkle about 1/3 of the flour mixture over the batter.
-Using a spatula, very gently fold in the flour stopping as soon as the flour is incorporated.
+• Remove the mixing bowl from the mixer.
+Sprinkle about 1/3 of the sifted flour over the batter.
+Using a spatula, very gently fold in the flour, stopping as soon as it is incorporated.
+Repeat this 2 more times.

-• Temper the butter – Spoon about 1 cup of the cake batter into the bowl of melted butter.
+• Temper the butter so the eggs/batter don't deflate – Spoon about 1 cup of the cake batter into the bowl of melted butter.
 Using the spatula, fold the butter into the batter.
-Transfer this mixture back to the batter in the mixing bowl and very gently fold until incorporated.
+Transfer this mixture back to the batter in the mixing bowl and gently fold until incorporated.
 The batter is extremely fragile at this point, so be sure to fold very, very gently so the eggs do not deflate.

-• Equally pour the batter into the prepared baking pans and smooth the top with the spatula.
-Bake immediately for 25 to 27 minutes, or until the top of the cake springs back when lightly touched and the cake starts to come away from the sides of the pan.
-Tip – Use a large cookie scoop to equally portion the batter into the 2 cake pans.
+• Pour the batter equally into the prepared cake pans and smooth the top with a spatula.
+Bake for 25 to 27 minutes, or until the tops of the cake are springy to the touch and a toothpick inserted in the middle comes out clean.
+Pro Tip – Use a large cookie scoop to equally portion the batter into the cake pans.

 Mousse Filling – Part 2

 • Transfer 1/3 of the whipped cream to the fruit curd.
 Whisk gently until the mixture is lightened.
-Fold in the remaining whipped cream with a spatula, until fully incorporated and no whipped cream streaks remain.
+Add the remaining whipped cream and fold into the fruit with a spatula until no whipped cream streaks remain.

 • Refrigerate the cake for at least 4 hours, or up to 24 hours, to allow the mousse to set.
 Serve the cake at room temperature.

-• Take your time – The mousse filling is probably the most laborious part of this recipe and it is ok if it sits while you prepare the next steps of the cake.
+• Take your time – The recipe does have a few steps, and the mousse filling is probably the most laborious part.
+And it’s fine if it sits at room temp. while you make the cake.

-This recipe has been adapted from Raspberry Charlotte cake in The Perfect Cake cookbook from America’s Test Kitchen.
+This recipe was inspired by the Raspberry Charlotte cake in The Perfect Cake cookbook from America’s Test Kitchen.

 Calories: 413kcal | Carbohydrates: 49g | Protein: 7g | Fat: 22g | Saturated Fat: 13g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 6g | Trans Fat: 0.2g | Cholesterol: 178mg | Sodium: 97mg | Potassium: 115mg | Fiber: 1g | Sugar: 35g | Vitamin A: 877IU | Vitamin C: 3mg | Calcium: 50mg | Iron: 1mg